MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalogtypes/structs/pfcatalogsearchitemsrequest.md

 **`filter`** &nbsp; const char*
 *is null-terminated*

-(Optional) An OData filter used to refine the search query.
+(Optional) An OData filter used to refine the search query (For example: "type eq 'ugc'").
+More info about Filter Complexity limits can be found here: https://learn.microsoft.com/gaming/playfab/features/economy-v2/catalog/search#limits.

 **`orderBy`** &nbsp; const char*
 *is null-terminated*

 (Optional) An OData orderBy used to order the results of the search query.
+For example: "rating/average asc" .

 **`search`** &nbsp; const char*
 *is null-terminated*